Elisabet Cesáreo

-Elisabet Cesáreo Romero (born 25 May 1999) is a Spanish handball player for french club JDA Dijon Bourgogne Handball and the Spanish national team.
+Elisabet Cesáreo Romero (born 25 May 1999) is a Spanish handball player for Spanish club CBF Málaga Costa del Sol and the Spanish national team.

 In September 2018, she made her senior Spain squad debut for two friendly matches.
 Two months later, she participated in her first major international competition, the 2018 European Women's Handball Championship.

 She represented Spain at the 2019 World Women's Handball Championship during which Spain won the silver medal.